Readjuster Party: Readjusters in power

 William Mahone, the driving force behind the Readjusters, was elected to a term in the United States Senate from 1881 to 1887.

 The Readjusters won a legislative majority in 1879 and again in 1881 (when Governor Holliday was not eligible for re-election).
 The Readjuster Party elected its candidate, William E. Cameron (former mayor of Petersburg) as governor, defeating John W. Daniel as the Conservative Party's candidate (and who ran on an anti-miscegenation platform as discussed later).
-Cameron served from 1882-1886.
+Cameron served from 1882 to 1886.
 He caused more equal enforcement of the tax laws, which provided some relief to small businesses and farmers.
 Furthermore, many justices of the Virginia Supreme Court had terms expiring during the height of Readjuster power, so the Readjuster-dominated legislature elected Readjusters to replace them, as well as appointed former Confederate officer (and Taylor County, West Virginia legislator) George W. Hansbrough as the new reporter of judicial decisions.

 In 1882, Riddleberger pushed a measure through the Virginia General Assembly reorganizing the prewar debt and repudiating about 1/3 of the prewar amount attributed to West Virginia, which Governor Cameron signed and the United States Supreme Court later upheld.
 However, the bondholders continued to contest the decision, and also lobbied the Conservative Party of Virginia to affirm higher interest payments.

 State legislators elected Mahone as a U.S. Senator, and he served one term, from 1881 to 1887.
-In Congress, he primarily aligned on voting with the members of the Republican Party, as did fellow Readjuster Harrison H. Riddleberger, whom fellow legislators elected to the U.S. Senate, where he served one term from 1883-1889.
+In Congress, he primarily aligned on voting with the members of the Republican Party, as did fellow Readjuster Harrison H. Riddleberger, whom fellow legislators elected to the U.S. Senate, where he served one term from 1883 to 1889.